Goorakh/RiskOfChaos/README.md

 * Drop All Items: Drops all players' items and equipment on the ground
 * Meteor Shower: Activates the glowing meteorite equipment
 * Randomize Loadout: Randomizes all player's loadouts (skills and skins)
+* You and a super intelligent Lemurian...: Spawns an invincible Lemurian in a random location on the map with an infinite damage stat (instantly die if you touch it)
 </details>

 FAQ: